korteke/shibboleth-vagrant/README.md

 # Shibboleth-vagrant
 Vagrant box - Shibboleth IdP3 + SP 2.x testing environment

-Shibboleth SP / IdP are almost on factory settings.
-So IdP wont release any attributes to the SP.
+Shibboleth SP / IdP are almost on factory settings. ~~So IdP wont release any attributes to the SP.~~ IdP will release couple of attributes to the Shibboleth SP (uid, mail, sn, cn, givenName)

 ## Prereqs
 * Virtualbox (or other vagrant compliant virtualization "engine")